 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the citrus vodka, elderflower liqueur, and lemon juice.
+In a cocktail shaker filled with ice, pour the melon liqueur, citrus vodka, elderflower liqueur, and lemon juice.

 Strain into the prepared glass and garnish with a melon ball.

 Serve and enjoy!

 - Use the same lemon you'll juice for the drink to wet the glass rim.
 Simply cut the lemon in half and wipe one piece around the edge, then squeeze the juice into the shaker.

 - To keep your glass cold after rimming, place two or three ice cubes in it while you mix the drink.
 Dump them out before straining.

 - Skewer the melon ball on a cocktail pick and rest it vertically along the side of the glass to complete that "ball drop" look.

 - Serve this drink on the rocks in a stemmed wine glass if you like.
 Just a couple of ice cubes are needed and they'll help the garnish stand up straight.